 Fees.
-For the services Green Century Capital Management and Trillium provide the Balanced Fund, they receive a total of 0.65% of the average daily net assets of the Fund up to \$250 million and 0.60% of the average daily net assets of \$250 million.
+For the services Green Century Capital Management and Trillium provide the Balanced Fund, they receive a total of 0.65% of the average daily net assets of the Fund up to \$250 million and 0.60% of the average daily net assets of the Fund in excess of \$250 million.
 For the services Green Century Capital Management and Trillium provided the Balanced Fund during the fiscal year ended July 31, 2023, they received a total of 0.63% of the average daily net assets of the Fund.